• Deutsch English

 What do I want to find and where can I find it?

 This consideration should be at the forefront of your treasure hunt.
 Whether you are looking for euro coins, militaria or medieval coins, you will find what you are looking for in Germany!
 And for sure!
 I can't do the information gathering and research for you.
-I would just like to list some of the possible search sites here, please observe the ethical behaviour and legal regulations that apply to all those interested in history. (see also code of honour)
+I would just like to list some of the possible search sites here, please observe the ethical behavior and legal regulations that apply to all those interested in history. (see also code of honor)

 Arable land